squint-cljs/squint/doc/browser-repl.md

 ## Optional: pre-bundle deps for a smoother REPL

-Everything above works as-is.
-One optional tweak: the first time you require a dep vite hasn't seen, vite pre-bundles it and reloads the page, which loses REPL state.
-To skip that one reload, list the deps you reach for at the REPL in vite's `optimizeDeps.include`:
+The first time you require a dependency vite hasn't seen, vite pre-bundles it and reloads the page, which causes loss of REPL state.
+To avoid this, list the deps you reach for at the REPL in vite's `optimizeDeps.include`:

 ```js
 export default defineConfig({